esperanca/personal_website/src/posts/weeknotes-041.md

 ### Do what you love.

 The last time I updated my LinkedIn profile, changing for a new job, people sent the usual congrats and comments.
 But one person asked me privately why I have changed jobs so frequently.
 That question haunted me for months.

-I usually change because I outgrow my position or a better opportunity appears.

-But I have also changed jobs because of the catastrophic stage of the tech industry.
-Designers are like the canary in the gold mine.
-One doesn't need to think a lot about looking for reasons for changing jobs these days.
-Thriving in this industry as a designer, researcher or content person isn't easy.
+I have been in this industry for over two decades and have never experienced that speed of change.

-Reflecting on my colleague's inquiry, I've been thinking about why we, as a society, haven't changed our expectations about what a stable career is.
-An office-based 9-5, join-get-promoted-retire, solid 5-year plan in the same company isn't the norm anymore.
-We live in a VUCA, post-COVID, AI new world and adaptations will be needed.
+Reflecting on my colleague's inquiry, I've been thinking about if we, as a society, need to adjust our expectations about what a stable career is.
+Let's say that an office-based, 9-5, with a 5-year plan in the same company isn't the norm these days.
+We live in a VUCA, post-COVID, AI-supported new world.
+Perhaps we should be thinking in new ways, like the squiggly careers concept by Helen Tupper and Sarah Ellis.

-This doesn't need to be seen as a bad thing.
-I am extremely happy with what I do and how I have been doing it.
-Moving from some places on my rhythm means I feel my work there is done, or I could foresee the conditions changing for the worse.
-Life, layoffs, unstable CEOs, reorganizations.
-Sh*t happens.
+I am usually extremely happy at work when the basic conditions are in place.
+But there is life, layoffs, unstable CEOs, reorganizations.
+Stuff happens.
+I am resilient, but sometimes changing is for the best.

 I have my mind clear, and my purpose hasn't changed.
 Every day, when I wake up, I think about that one great thing I will design with my people.
 Most of the time, I will support and inspire designers/writers/researchers/engineers and "design" the conditions and conversations for them to thrive.
 I am often hands-on, leading by example or trying to be more precise and helpful, showing the thing instead of talking about the thing.
 Some people call this being a "player-coach", but I find that a bit misleading.

 I am empowered at this career stage to choose better.
 The adventure of finding a new job (or perhaps doing something different) just started.
 Am I afraid?
 Definitely yes.
 The market is challenging these days.
-But I am also excited, at the top of my game, and I don't need to deal with the visa sponsorship drama anymore.
-If you know me and have worked with me, recommend me to your network.
-There is a lot of noise on LinkedIn.
+But I am also excited, at the top of my game.
+Onward.

 * I am using WeWork's motto ironically, of course.